Thank You Email After Interview: 12 Samples & Templates

 A thank-you email is not the same as a follow-up email, but knowing how they connect is important:

-5. Move on.
+- Move on.
 No response after three touches means either the role was filled or the company went quiet.
 Document the timeline in your job tracker and focus your energy forward.
+While you wait, explore new opportunities on our list of 100 Best Remote Job Websites.

 A good follow-up subject line: Following Up — [Your Name] | [Position] Interview on [Date]